 Jaycee Atlanta Development, LLC (“Jaycee”) obtained a $15 million line of credit from a bank that later failed and had its assets transferred to Providence Bank.
 When Jaycee defaulted on the loan, Providence sued Jaycee and its members, Charles Woodson and James Crawford, to recover the remaining principal balance, plus interest.
 On cross-motions for summary judgment, the trial court ruled in favor of Providence, and Jaycee, Woodson, and Crawford now appeal.
 For reasons that follow, we affirm.

 The record shows that Woodson and Crawford formed Jaycee with the goal of acquiring separate parcels of property near the Georgia Dome and assembling them into a multi-use development.
 Woodson and Crawford negotiated with Premier Bank, a financial institution based in Missouri, for a line of credit that would help them purchase the necessary parcels.
-At the closing, which occurred in September 2007, Premier and Jaycee executed a loan agreement and
+At the closing, which occurred in September 2007, Premier and Jaycee executed a loan agreement and promissory note for $ 15 million, and Woodson and Crawford executed personal guaranties on the note.

 In February 2011, Providence notified Jaycee that it was in default on the loan and demanded repayment.
 When Jaycee failed to pay, Providence sued Jaycee, Woodson, and Crawford for breach of the loan agreement, promissory note, and guaranties, seeking the remaining principal balance of more than $5 million, plus interest and attorney fees.

-Providence moved for summary judgment on its own claims, arguing that Jaycee borrowed money from Premier which it failed to repay in full, and that Woodson and Crawford were personally responsible for Jaycee’s debt.
+Providence moved for summary judgment on its own claims, arguing that Jaycee borrowed money from Premier which it failed to repay in full, and that Woodson аnd Crawford were personally responsible for Jaycee’s debt.
 Providence also sought summary judgment on Jaycee’s counterclaims.
 The defendants filed a cross-motion for summary judgment on Providence’s claims, asserting a variety of defenses.
 In a lengthy, thorough order, the trial court granted Providence’s motions and denied the defendants’ motion.
 The defendants filed a timely notice of appeal.
 At Providence’s request, the trial court entered an order requiring the defendants to post $1 million, as well as the subject property, “to secure the judgment pending appeal.”

 On appeal, the defendants argue that Providence is not the real party in interest on the loan documents, that it failed to properly authenticate the loan documents, that the loan documents Providence produced are not the ones they signed, that the guaranties violate the Statute of Frauds, that Providence breached anti-assignment provisions in the loan documents, and that no super-sedeas bond was authorized here.
 These arguments lack merit.

 1. Pointing out that only “current holders of an interest in the contract” may sue on it, Sawgrass Builders v.
-Key, 212 Ga.
-App.
-138 (1) (441 SE2d 99) (1994), the defendants assert that Providence failed
+Key,

 William Mitchell, a vice president at Providence and its OCGA § 9-11-30 (b) (6) witness, testified that after Premier failed and the FDIC stepped in, Providence “bought the assets” of Premier.

 3. The defendants argue that even if the loan documents are admissible, there are disputes of fact as to whether they were the same documents that Woodson and Crawford signed, or intended to sign, at the closing.
-The defendants point out that some pages of the loan documents contain footers, while others do not, and that the content of the footers is not consistent from page to page.
+The defendants point оut that some pages of the loan documents contain footers, while others do not, and that the content of the footers is not consistent from page to page.
 They also insist that the terms of the documents attached to Providence’s complaint are different from what they negotiated.
 But the defendants have failed to present any evidence, beyond speculation, to support these claims.

 Mark Burr, Premier’s closing attorney, testified that he prepared the loan documents, which reflected the loan amount that Jaycee and Premier had initially agreed upon — $20 million.
-Burr brought the unsigned loan documents to the closing, which occurred at the law
+Burr brought the unsigned loan documents to the closing, which occurred at the law offices of Jaycee’s local Atlanta counsel.
+The closing was attended by Burr, Crawford, and Steven Buckman, the defendants’ lawyer, as well as a few nonparties.
+When Burr arrived, he learned that

 Burr testified that he personally observed Crawford sign the loan documents (except for Woodson’s guaranty) at the closing table, and that Buckman gave him a signature page that Woodson had previously signed to be attached to Woodson’s guaranty.
 Burr further testified that Buckman actively participated in the closing negotiations and that he reviewed the loan documents, including Woodson’s guaranty, before they were executed.
-After the documents were executed and copies made, Burr boxed up the originals and sent them to Premier, keeping copies for himself and the defendants.
+After the documents wеre executed and copies made, Burr boxed up the originals and sent them to Premier, keeping copies for himself and the defendants.
 During his deposition, Burr identified the loan documents attached to Providence’s complaint as the ones executed at the closing.

 As to the defendants’ evidence, Crawford admits that he personally signed a loan agreement, promissory note, and guaranty at the closing.
 During his deposition, however, he expressed doubt that the documents he signed were the ones Providence produced in this litigation because Providence’s documents had footers on all pages except his signature pages.
 But Crawford was unable to identify any discrepancies in content between the documents he thought he signed and those produced by Providence.
 Later, he submitted an affidavit stating that to the best of his memory, “the loan documents that [he] guaranteed, and the guaranty that [he] signed, reflected a loan or line of credit in the amount of $20 million” rather than the $15 million shown in Providence’s loan documents.
 But this assertion is flatly contradicted by his deposition testimony that he “never signed an agreement for $20 million.”